 2: All existing marketing assets that your company may have such as logo files, marketing copy, and any other electronic assets that may further the project goals.

-If your site is built on WordPress, lack of updates can mean lack of protection from vulnerabilities.
+A: If your site is built on WordPress, a lack of updates can mean a lack of protection from vulnerabilities.
 WordPress is unfortunately a frequent target for hackers who want to use your domain name to spam other people’s email inbox, or who, quite frankly just want to hack for hackings sake, and they will use any vulnerability to do so.
 Out-of-date plug-ins and themes are one of the easiest ways to do so.
 This is the biggest reason I offer maintenance plans.
 In addition, refreshed or new content reminds Google that your site has value.
 Google values content above everything else in its weighing algorithms that pushes sites higher in search results.
 New, strong content helps push your site up in those search results, helping potential customers find you easier.
 If you have a WordPress site that is set up for your blogging in mind, you should be able to add blog articles yourself- with the ability to add tags and keywords – keep an eye on this site for educational articles on how to optimize your articles for exactly that.
 SEO is often confusing, and constantly changing – but some simple things help keep your site present in those algorithms a little bit more.
 I am also available to add a page here and there or adjust styling if needed on hourly billing basis.
 I want you to continue to reach those customers!

-I get it, I love DIY too.
-I will even publish help articles occasionally to offer tips to help out, when I can.
+A: I get it, I love DIY too.
+I will even publish help articles occasionally to offer tips to help out when I can.
 Updating plug-ins and themes and WordPress core has the potential to break your site because of code conflicts between the new code and existing code.
 Specifically, the PHP framework of your site may not always agree with your plug ins, or your WordPress core may conflict with your updated plug ins or themes.
 A single updated plug in that conflicts has the ability to crash a site or to make it run incredibly slow.
 Does all that sound like I’m talking another language?
 Well, I sort of am, but that’s okay.
 It’s a language I’ve spoken for a few years now – and I have to admit that I’ve broken more than my fair share of sites over the years -mostly the one you are one right now- but that means I’m also very familiar with how to walk those changes back to fix what I’ve broken AND how to avoid breaking things in the first place.
 These snags and snafus are literally the biggest reason I offer maintenance deals.
 Some of my favorite people are ones I’ve been working with for years, making sure I am there when things go sideways, or better yet, doing the small things that help make sure they don’t go sideways in the first place.

-I operate first and foremost under the principle that we are a team with our customers – and we want to ensure they are happy with the services they receive from me.
+A: As Brilliant Blue Designs LLC, and under my own name, I operate first and foremost under the principle that we are a team with our customers – and we want to ensure they are happy with the services they receive from me.
 Find the full Terms of Service here.

-Brilliant Blue Designs may accept forms of cash advertising, sponsorship, paid insertions or other forms of compensation.
+A: Brilliant Blue Designs may accept forms of cash advertising, sponsorship, paid insertions or other forms of compensation.
 I make money when someone places a banner or sponsored post on this site; or when our visitors click on an affiliate link and make a purchase.
 The full details of these arrangements can be found in the disclosures here.